-The CSURF is open to all undergraduate students from the University of Colorado at Colorado Springs, the United States Air Force Academy and Colorado College.
+The CSURF is open to all undergraduate students from the University of Colorado at Colorado Springs, Pikes Peak Community College, the United States Air Force Academy, and Colorado College.

-Typically, student participants are in their 3rd or 4th year of university study (although class standing is not a requirement for participation).
-Students should also have a faculty advisor, although it is not a requirement.
+Typically, student participants are in their 3rd or 4th year of university study (although class standing is not a requirement for participation - as is the case with a PPCC participant).
+Students should also have a faculty advisor.

 On the day of CSURF, please plan to show up at least 15 minutes before your scheduled time.